-THE VISION FOR THE LANGUAGE FRAMEWORK
+THE LANGUAGE FRAMEWORK

-Part-way through my time at the Netherlands Inter-community school, a new principal was brought in.
+Partway through my time at the Netherlands Inter-community School (NIS), a new principal was brought in.
 The new principal introduced a change in the vision and educational philosophy of the school.
 Given my language background, I was offered the position of Language Coordinator, which was something that really excited me.
 Upon offering me the position of Language Coordinator the principal showed me a diagram of the whole language umbrella on her office whiteboard.
 This was my job description – to connect every subject taught at the school to language.
 The original diagram of the whole language umbrella showed subjects dripping down in the form of raindrops.
 But I redesigned the whole language umbrella to incorporate the subjects into the fabric of the umbrella, with language as the nob on top holding everything together.
 I thought this would better represent the connection between language and all the subjects taught at school.
 This is shown in the diagram below:

 The Language Framework is based on this vision of the language umbrella, and all the decisions I made while creating the Language Framework supported the language umbrella.
 In addition to developing Language Framework the for the school, my job description also included: